denysdovhan/learnyoubash/exercises/case_conditional_statement/problem.en.md

 If you are confronted with a couple of different possible actions to take, then using a `case` statement may be more useful than nested `if` statements.
-For more complex conditions use `case` like below:
+For more complex conditions, use `case` like below:

 ```bash
 case "$FRUIT" in